edbeeching/godot_rl_agents/docs/NODE_REFERENCE.md

 #### Send Terminal Obs Info

 When enabled, then the terminal observation is sent to the Python server on termination or truncation.
 By default, truncation is triggered automatically when a predefined number of steps have been exceeded, [see `Reset After`](#reset-after) of the `AIController` nodes.
 However, enabling this allows the Python server to correctly calculate the bootstrap estimations on truncated episodes by utilizing the terminal observations.
-Alternatively, a truncation can be triggered manually by setting both flags `truncated` and `needs_reset` to `true` and then handling `needs_reset`.
+Alternatively, a truncation can be triggered manually by setting `truncated` to true and then handling the env reset (e.g. set `needs_reset` to `true` and then handle `needs_reset`).

 ## Sensors